 Nail it all with a splash of color, choose a clean font, and highlight your skills in just a few clicks.
 You're the perfect candidate, and we'll prove it.
 Use our resume builder now.

-4. Make Sure Your Education Section Doesn’t Let You Down
+4. Make Sure Your PA Resume Education Section up to the Task

 There’s no downplaying the importance of education to being a PA.